tompston/vue-examples/README.md

 - CSS Theme Switcher using localstorage
 - Passing components to components as a prop
 - Timed Popups with Transitions
+- Passing down a single element to a component

 ## commands